Uploading Repair Status to RepairStatus.net

 Follow these steps to set up your Repair Status data upload:

-Run the Internet Utility.
-This can be found in your Start menu by searching for “Internet Utility”.
+Run the Process Manager.
+This can be found in your Start menu by searching for “Process Manager”.
+In previous versions of the software, it was called “Internet Utility”.
 You can also launch it from the File menu in AYS.
 The utility will look like this:

 You can see the status of all of the tasks, running, waiting, paused or disabled.
-On the bottom status bar you can also see the overall status of the Internet Utility – in this case, it is “Idle”.
+On the bottom status bar you can also see the overall status of the Process Manager – in this case, it is “Idle”.

 Note

 You can choose to minimize the application to the system tray (the area next to your system clock), which will clear up your task bar.
 You can configure this option under File – Minimize – To System Tray.
-You can also choose to immediately minimize the utility whenever it is launched.
+You can also choose to immediately minimize the window as soon as it is launched.

 Click on the Setup menu and choose “Repair Status Web Site…” (or right-click on the “Generate Repair Status Web Site” task).